Proving Fault In A South Carolina Auto Accident

 Who Is Liable for Damages?

 In most cases, the insurance company pays for damages in a car accident caused by an at-fault party.
 However, some drivers do not carry insurance or are underinsured.
-In these instances, the negligent party becomes personally responsible.
+The negligent party becomes personally responsible.

 How Is Negligence Used to Prove Fault?